 What is the U.S.-Mexico Network?

-The U.S.-Mexico Network is a set of virtual and real-world interactions among Mexicans and Americans funded by grants from the USC Dana and David Dornsife College of Letters, Arts, and Sciences, the U.S.-Mexico Foundation, and the Tomás Rivera Policy Institute.
+The U.S.-Mexico Network is a set of virtual and real-world interactions among Mexicans and Americans funded by grants from the USC Dana and David Dornsife College of Letters, Arts, and Sciences, the U.S.-Mexico Foundation, the Tomás Rivera Policy Institute and IME Becas.

 The Network is motivated by the glaring need for improved interaction between two societies that matter profoundly to one another yet understand each another weakly, collaborate inconsistently, and communicate intermittently and often ineffectively.
 Despite the large and growing role played by each country in the other’s ability to meet domestic policy goals, the capacity for bi-national consultation among key actor in both our societies remains deficient.